 Many people have different tips and tricks on how to best cook it, whether it’s injecting the meat to add extra moisture and taste, or rubbing it in certain meat rubs to spice up and enhance the flavor.

-In this article, we look at how to smoke a brisket on a pellet grill, rather than on a standard traditional BBQ grill, and how it can improve in terms of flavor!
 We will share a few of these techniques in this article, so if you are keen to know how to smoke a kick-ass brisket, then read on!

 Cook it Whole